 Display the image of egg cartons representing three styles of hen housing—conventional, cage-free, and free range.

 Tip: To make this activity more tangible, bring the actual egg cartons to class from your local grocery store.
-Let the students see the actual eggs and cartons for the discussion.
+Let the students see the actual eggs and cartons for the discussion and comparison.

 Ask students, "What is different about these three egg cartons?"
 Allow students time to examine the cartons and the labels on each.
 If necessary, use guiding questions for students to conclude that one carton is labeled "Cage Free," another is labeled "Free Range," and the last does not indicate a specific type of farm where the eggs originated.